geochasm/DRCOG_Buildings/workflow.md

 * Select the OSM Data Layer.

 * Click the Upload button, the green up arrow button.
 ![screen shot 2016-04-02 at 3 53 02 pm](https://cloud.githubusercontent.com/assets/3673236/14229617/ad64e298-f8ec-11e5-9693-ba3f3a0e2085.png)

-* If you see a "Suspicious data found" warning, double check that none need to be addressed, then click "Continue upload"
+* If you see a "Suspicious data found" warning, double check that none need to be addressed, then click "Continue upload".
 ![screen shot 2016-04-02 at 3 53 11 pm](https://cloud.githubusercontent.com/assets/3673236/14229619/ad72b6c0-f8ec-11e5-97b6-66b43f1c2937.png)

 * As discussed above, use a **changeset comment** such as (hopefully preloaded via the tasking manager): `DRCOG Planimetrics Import #DRCOGPlanimetrics #[City or County][Feature] https://wiki.openstreetmap.org/wiki/Denver_Planimetrics_Import ` and **source**: `Denver Regional Council of Governments https://data.drcog.org/dataset/building-roofprints-2014`.
 ![screen shot 2016-04-02 at 3 53 17 pm](https://cloud.githubusercontent.com/assets/3673236/14229620/ad73128c-f8ec-11e5-9e2f-44d272bd6403.png)

-If you see an Authorization window asking you to log in to OpenStreetMap, log in and remember to use your `_import` username.
+* If you see an Authorization window asking you to log in to OpenStreetMap, log in and remember to use your `_import` username.

 * Go back to the Tasking Manager and click **Mark task as done**.
 If necessary, leave a comment so if another mapper validates your edits they are aware (i.e. one building from satellite imagery not in import data; left alone).